varnikaBharalia/blogAI/README.md

 🧠 blogAI – AI-Powered Blogging Platform
 =======================================

 blogAI is a full-stack blogging platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It enables users to create, view, and comment on blog posts through a clean user interface and a modular backend.
-It also features AI-powered content summary using OpenAI.
+It also features AI-powered content summaries using OpenAI.

 🌐 Live Demo
-👉 Click here to try blogAI: https://blogaifrontend.vercel.app
+👉 Click here to try blogAI: [https://blogaifrontend.vercel.app/]

 🛠 Tech Stack
 -------------